 A winner of the Presidential Service Award, Operation Teammate mission is to “provide a solution to the emotional strain on military children associated with family separations.
 By providing our sporting experiences through impactful athlete interaction, Operation Teammate helps to ease the pain associated with these extreme separations.”
 Kids can attend events with college and professional sports organizations and become honorary “teammates for a day.”

-Sponsored by the Armed Services YMCA, Operation Kid Comfort is available to servicemember families of ranks E5 and below.
+Sponsored by the Armed Services YMCA, Operation Kid Comfort is available to servicemember families.
 Operation Kid Comfort provides quilts and pillowcases to military children of deployed active duty military members.
-Volunteers create hand-crafted, custom photo-transfer quilts and pillowcases to children of deployed military, in hopes of easing their stress and providing tangible comfort.
+Volunteers create hand-crafted quilts and pillowcases to children of deployed military, with photos of the deployed parent, in hopes of easing their stress and providing tangible comfort.

 There are so many more resources dedicated to our military kids.
 See this list from Operation We Are Here for more ideas.